weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

  **2.**  Deploying images (microservices) based on a "manual deployment" or an "automatic deployment" policy.
 Policies can be modified on a service by service basis by running `fluxctl automate`.
 If Flux is configured to automatically deploy a change, it proceeds immediately.
 If not, Flux waits for you to run `fluxctl release`.

  **3.**  During a release, Flux updates the Kubernetes manifests in version control with the latest images and applies the change to the cluster.
-This deployment pipeline automates an otherwise manual and error-prone two-step process of updating the Kubernetes manifest in version control and applying the changes to the cluster.
+The Flux deployment pipeline automates an otherwise manual and error-prone two-step process by updating the Kubernetes manifest in version control and by applying the changes to the cluster.

 <div style="width:50%; padding: 10px; float:left; font-weight: 700;">
 <a href="/guides/cloud-guide-part-1-setup-troubleshooting/">&laquo; Go to previous part: Part 1 – Setup: Troubleshooting Dashboard</a>